West Virginia Genealogy

 Over 55,000 residents are listed in the 1790 census.
 Around 15,000 of them were German.
 However, British settlements were established in the valleys of Monongahela, Kanawha, Greenbrier, and New.
 The Scots-Irish tended to make their homes in harsher terrain.
 As of 1790, less than 1% of those living in West Virginia were slaves.
 That was due mainly to the fact that the land in the area was not particularly good for farming or agricultural endeavors.
 When the Civil War ended, the African American population increased.
 Many of them came to West Virginia to work in the mining and railroad industries.

-The State of West Virginia was created as the 35th state on June 20, 1863.
+West Virginia Counties – The State of West Virginia was created as the 35th state on June 20, 1863.
 It has 55 Counties.
 The State of West Virginia is bordered by Kentucky, Maryland, Ohio, Pennsylvania, Virginia.
-Select a West Virginia county to view information & records pertaining to each County
+The West Virginia State Capital is in Charleston and the state government website is www.wv.gov.

 West Virginia Genealogy Record Guides